 component 1 component 2

-block 1 0.316 0.343
+block 1 0.360 0.350

-block 2 0.089 0.038
+block 2 0.036 0.0077

-The estimates of the component and block densities are shown in Figure 1, where we see nearly identical estimates of the densities in the first block, whereas the two algorithms produce dramatically different estimates in the second block.
-The reason for this is clear in this toy example: A fixed bandwidth estimate of $h \approx 0.5$ is over-estimated for both blocks, but dramatically so for the second block, in which the support of the mixture is [0, 1] and therefore a much smaller bandwidth is appropriate.
+The estimates of the component and block densities using Silverman's rule are shown in Figure 1, where we see nearly identical estimates of the densities in the first block, whereas the two algorithms produce dramatically different estimates in the second block.
+The reason for this is clear in this example: A fixed bandwidth estimate of $h\approx 0.5$ is over-estimated for both blocks, but dramatically so for the second block, in which the support of the mixture is [0,1] and therefore a much smaller bandwidth is appropriate.
 On the other hand, adjusting the single bandwidth downward to fit the second block will result in more variable estimates in the first block, and in any event it is not obvious how to redesign the automatic bandwidth selector if we constrain h to be the same for every block and component.